Jammu, July 19 (IANS) Another batch of 1,782 pilgrims on Wednesday left Jammu to perform the ongoing Amarnath Yatra in the Kashmir Valley.

 Since it began on June 29, over 2.20 lakh pilgrims have performed this year’s Amarnath Yatra which will conclude on August 7 on Shravan Purnima coinciding with the Raksha Bandhan festival.

-Situated at 3,888 metres above the sea level, the Cave Shrine houses an ice stalagmite structure that wanes and waxes with the phases of the moon.
+The cave shrine situated 3,888 m above the sea-level in Kashmir’s Himalayas houses an ice stalagmite structure that waxes and wanes with the size of the visible moon.

-So far, two pilgrims have died due to natural causes during this year’s yatra.
+So far, 44 pilgrims have died during this year’s yatra in the valley.

 Of these, 17 persons died on July 15 in a road accident on Jammu-Srinagar national highway, eight pilgrims were killed in the July 10 terror attack on a yatra bus at Batengo in Anantnag district, and 19 pilgrims died of natural causes.

 Over 35,000 personnel drawn from the Army, Central Reserve Police Force, Sashastra Seema Bal, Indo-Tibetan Border Police and Jammu and Kashmir police have been deployed for the security of pilgrims.

 The pilgrims approach the cave shrine either through the traditional 46-km long Pahalgam track or through the 14-km long Baltal track.